mkaymak/RockPaperScissors/README.md

 This is a web project (only the back-end part, Java 8) for playing random rounds of Rock-Paper-Scissors game.

-Rules of the game is below in case you’re not familiar: https://en.wikipedia.org/wiki/Rock_paper_scissors
+Rules of the game is in case you’re not familiar: https://en.wikipedia.org/wiki/Rock_paper_scissors

 ### Requirements
 * Creates an automatic round,
-  * The first player's selection is always rock.
+  * The first player's choice is always rock.
   * Second's choice is created randomly.
 * Provides the total number of rounds played (includes the rounds of restarted games).
 * Provides the rounds played: 1st and 2nd players choices